-Social media speculation after Charleena Lyles shooting — and the detail people got wrong
+Social-media speculation after Charleena Lyles shooting — and the detail people got wrong

 In the hours after two white police officers shot and killed Charleena Lyles, a black mother of four, information — and speculation — spread like wildfire on social media.

-But one important detail was wrong.
+But an important detail was wrong.

-Conversation centered on racial bias and whether it played a role in the shooting of the woman who had called police to her Magnuson Park apartment to report a burglary.
+Conversation centered on racial bias and whether it played a role in the shooting of the woman, who had called police to her Magnuson Park apartment to report a burglary.

 Many compared Lyles’ killing to a March police standoff with a knife-wielding man downtown.
 That hours-long standoff ended peacefully, and some suggested the man wasn’t shot by officers because he was white.

-In fact, the man was black, according to a police incident report.

-The notion that the man in the standoff was white was spread widely on social media during high-profile coverage of Lyles’ killing and was even picked up by local organizations.
+The notion that the man in the standoff was white was spread widely on social media during high-profile coverage of Lyles’ killing and was picked up by local organizations.

 The Seattle Human Rights Commission and The Commission for People with Disabilities mentioned the March 28 incident in a statement about Lyles’ shooting.